 The illustration they selected to prove their point: a Marcus Welbyesque physician looking at a female patient with the caption: DON’T LIE TO ME SUSAN, I KNOW ABOUT THE 2 A.M.
 PAPA JOHN’S DELIVERIES.

 “Imagine getting a call from your doctor if you let your gym membership lapse, or make a habit of buying candy bars at the checkout counter, or begin shopping at plus-size clothing stores.”
 For patients who use the Carolinas Healthcare System, that day could be sooner than they realize, the article predicted.
 They have begun plugging in the consumer data of 2 million people into algorithms designed to identify high-risk patients so that doctors can intervene before they get sick.
+All of this data will help the hospital to predict hospitalization figures and allow health professionals to help those who may be vulnerable.
+Hospitals will use advanced spreadsheets, from companies like Timescale, to help them scale this research and save more people.
+Hopefully, this data will be beneficial.

 The hospital is developing risk scores for patients, and within two years the health system plans to routinely distribute those scores to doctors and nurses who can then reach out to the patients suggesting changes before they become ill.